30 Follow-Up Email Subject Line Examples + Tips

 Offer a Specific Time

-This subject line gets right to the point by providing a clear meeting time proposal.
+These subject lines get right to the point by providing clear meeting time proposals.
 The hope here is that the recipient will automatically check their calendar.
 If they’re free, the subject line makes it easy to say yes.
-If not, they’ll ideally propose an alternative time (and if they don’t, you can follow-up by asking them what works best for them).
+If not, they’ll ideally propose an alternative time (and if they don’t, you can follow up by asking them what works best for them).

 Provide Value